Noomi Rapace: Early life

 Rapace was born in Hudiksvall, Sweden.
-Her mother, Nina Norén (born Kristina Norén; 1954), is a Swedish actress, and her father, Rogelio Durán (10 November 1953 – 4 November 2006), was a Spanish flamenco singer from Badajoz.
+Her mother, Kristina "Nina" Norén (born 1954), is a Swedish actress, and her father, Rogelio Durán (10 November 1953 – 4 November 2006), was a Spanish flamenco singer from Badajoz.
 She has said her father may have been of partly Roma descent, and though she is "not sure if it is true," she has "always been interested in the culture."
 Rapace's sister, Særún Norén, is a photographer.

 Rapace has said she saw her father only occasionally before his death.
 "He was not around.
 The first time I saw him or I met him, I was fifteen and I saw him on stage," Rapace said about her father.
 At age five, she moved from her native Sweden to Flúðir in Iceland with her mother and stepfather, Hrafnkell Karlsson.
-Two years later, she made her film debut in a minor role in the Icelandic film In the Shadow of the Raven, along with Hrafnkell.
-She says, "I came from a poor farm, I’m not educated, no one opened doors for me, I don’t come from money."
+Two years later, she made her film debut in a minor role in the Icelandic film In the Shadow of the Raven, along with Karlsson.
+She says, "I came from a poor farm, I'm not educated, no one opened doors for me, I don't come from money."

 Rapace speaks fluent Icelandic, Danish, Norwegian, and English, in addition to her native Swedish.